Learn to drive/ride

 The table below lists those jurisdictions within Australia that have supervised driving that can be recognised.
 It also provides the number of supervised driving hours required by each Australian jurisdiction.

-Number of supervised driving hours required by jurisdiction
+Number of supervised driving hours required by other jurisdictions

 Currently, learner drivers from Queensland, New South Wales and South Australia have the option of recording supervised driving hours in an electronic Log Book.
 Those hours may now be recognised.

-Note: The ACT and NT do not require learner drivers to record supervised driving hours; applicants from these two jurisdictions must undertake and record a minimum of 50 hours supervised driving.
+Note: The Northern Terrritory does not require learner drivers to record supervised driving hours; applicants from the Northern Territory, who are applying for a WA driver’s licence, must undertake and record a minimum of 50 hours supervised driving (including five hours of night time driving).

 Where you hold multiple classes of learner's permits: